Suburb overview

 West Ulverstone is a regional centre in Tasmania, Australia, with a population of approximately 4,515, making it a boutique locality.
 Located approximately 217 km from the Hobart CBD, West Ulverstone is a regional area in Tasmania.
 The median household income is $55,068 per year.

-Official Australia Post postcode for West Ulverstone.
+Postcode for West Ulverstone, from a community postcode dataset cross-checked against Australia Post.
 A postcode may cover multiple suburbs.

 Straight-line distance from the suburb centroid to the nearest capital city CBD.
 Actual driving distance will be longer.